mplattu/thermostat/README.md

    ON/closed to turn the heating on regardless of the temperatures.
 Type: string
  * `THERMOSTAT_FORCE_OFF` If contains a value (e.g. `yes`) the relay is forced OFF/open to turn the heating off regardless of the temperatures.
 Type: string
- * `THERMOSTAT_OWFS_OVERRIDE` In normal setting all temperature meters in the 1-Wire network are read and their average temperature is used.
-Devices listed (their 1-Wire IDs, e.g. `10.67C6697351FF,10.67C669735F2C`) here ignore them.
-Type: comma-separated list of strings
  * `THERMOSTAT_TEMP_DIFF` The desired temperature difference between outdoor and indoor temperatures.
 A positive value sets indoor temperature higher than the outdoor temperature.
 Type: integer